How to help Gaza

 Duaa Abu Sabha, a married mother of two children, uses a hand-washing station in the Al Mawasi area of Khan Younis Governorate.
 Oxfam and Palestinian Environmental Friends have provided clean water, latrines, and hand-washing facilities for people displaced by conflict in Gaza as a means to reduce the risk of disease.
 Alef Multimedia/Oxfam

-Israel is using food and water as weapons of war as well as intentionally blocking aid from entering Gaza and reaching the 2.1 million Palestinians in desperate need of basic resources, shelter and safety.
+Israel used food and water as weapons of war as well as intentionally blocking aid from entering Gaza and reaching the 2.1 million Palestinians in desperate need of basic resources, shelter and safety.

 Despite huge obstacles, we’ve been responding with our partners, including the Palestinian Medical Relief Society, Juzoor for Health and Social Development, the Economic and Social Development Center of Palestine, the Palestinian Agriculture and Relief Commission, and the Palestinian Development Association.

-• Emergency food assistance, including vegetable baskets, food parcels, cash, and vouchers to over 200,000 people.
+• Emergency food assistance, including vegetable baskets, food parcels, cash, and vouchers.

-• Clean water and sanitation for over 133,000 people, by trucking in water and repairing badly damaged water and wastewater pipelines, as well as installing desalination units and tap stands.
+• Clean water and sanitation, by trucking in water and repairing badly damaged water and wastewater pipelines, as well as installing desalination units and tap stands and latrines.

 image